A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Introduction

+While PINNs offer significant advantages, such as real-time prediction and enabling inverse design \cite{Luinverse, Chen2020}, they often lack generalizability.
+Moreover, retraining them for new sets of PDE coefficients can be computationally expensive and may even fail to converge to a solution \cite{WANG2022why, krishnapriyan2021characterizing}.

+Therefore, it is essential to approximate solution operators that map input functions to output functions (i.e., solutions to PDEs) using both data and physical principles.
+Building on the universal approximation theorem for operators, the Deep Operator Network (DeepONet) was introduced in \cite{Lu2021}.
+DeepONet has been applied to a wide range of problems, including modeling plastic behavior under varying loading conditions and geometries \cite{koric2024deep, he2023novel}, as well as phase-field fracture problems with different initial notch positions \cite{GOSWAMI2022114587}.
+Several enhancements have been proposed to improve the accuracy of DeepONets \cite{wang2022improved, haghighat2024deeponet, LU2022114778, kontolati2024learning}.
+Additionally, \citet{he2024geom} and \citet{bahmani2024resolution} extended DeepONet to handle parametric geometries and resolution-independent input functions, respectively.

+Another prominent class of neural operators is the Fourier Neural Operator (FNO), which performs kernel parameterization in Fourier space, as introduced in \cite{li2020neural, kovachki2023neural}.
+FNO leverages the Fast Fourier Transform (FFT), which restricts its application to rectangular domains.
+To overcome this limitation, \citet{li2023geofno} utilized a latent space representation to extend FNO’s capability to irregular domains.
+FNO has also been employed in various applications.
+For example, \citet{Mehran2022} used FNO to map digital composite microstructures to their corresponding stress fields by incorporating labeled data, demonstrating FNO’s superiority over U-Net. \citet{YOU2022115296} generalized FNO for varying macroscopic loading conditions over time by introducing iterative loading layers into the FNO architecture, enabling the prediction of behavior under unseen loading scenarios.
+Furthermore, \citet{wang2024homogenius} applied FNO to develop data-driven surrogate models for triply periodic minimal surface (TPMS) metamaterials.

+Comprehensive discussions on neural operator architectures are provided by \citet{kovachki2024operator}, while \citet{BOULLE202483} analyzed these models from the perspective of numerical algebra.
+Despite their promising capabilities, these approaches heavily rely on data, which often requires extensive offline numerical simulations to generate.
+While this data generation step is crucial for building accurate surrogate models, it is computationally expensive, limiting their scalability.
+Moreover, the performance of such models can be questionable, as they are typically supervised only by data within a limited range of scenarios.

-Similar to the application of physical constraints in conventional NNs, see \cite{faroughi2022physics}, the physical constraints can be used in addition to or in the absence of data-based loss.
-On the DeepONet side, \citet{wang2021learningphysdeepon} built a physics-informed DeepONet for various types of PDEs. \citet{li2023phasedeeponet} to predict the dynamic response of the system by controlling how the free energy of the system evolves.
-For FNO, \citet{li2023physicsinformed} built PDE loss in the context of FNO models. \citet{khorrami2024divergence} and \citet{kapoor2022comparison} compared the physics-informed and physics-encoded FNOs in addition to data loss. \citet{RASHID2023105444} compared different architectures for predicting strain evolutions in digital composites. \citet{GOSWAMI20TPF} and \citet{rosofsky2023applications} reviewed the neural operator methodologies in the absence or presence of physical constraints.
+Similar to the application of physical constraints in conventional neural networks (NNs) \cite{faroughi2022physics}, physical constraints can be incorporated either alongside data-based loss functions or even in their absence.
+In the context of DeepONet, \citet{wang2021learningphysdeepon} developed a physics-informed DeepONet for solving various types of partial differential equations (PDEs).
+Additionally, \citet{li2023phasedeeponet} proposed a phase-informed DeepONet to predict the dynamic response of systems by controlling the evolution of their free energy.